the4thdoctor/pg_chameleon/README.rst

 * my_charset mysql charset for the copy (please note the replica is always in utf8)
 * pg_charset PostgreSQL connection's charset.
 * tables_limit yaml list with the tables to replicate. if empty the entire mysql database is replicated.
+* sleep_loop seconds between a new replica  batch attempt

 MySQL connection parameters